Hours: 8:00 am – 5:00 pm, Monday – Friday (CST)

 The Property Manager works with the user departments to maintain the accuracy of the University’s property records.
 This includes taking an annual inventory of all capitalized assets, assisting with property transfers and disposal of assets, and coordinating other property related matters.
 The Property manager also serves as the Secretary to the Property Control Board which approves the disposition of property no longer useful to the University.

 The Property Manual (pdf) is to be used as a guide to assist departments in managing all aspects of University Property.
-The Property Section of Financial Services is responsible for assisting departments with all property issues.
+The Property Section of the Controller's Office is responsible for assisting departments with all property issues.
 All forms mentioned in this manual may be obtained from the Property Section.